Operations & Management

 Machine shop increases productivity and supports Lean initiatives with robotic MIG gun

-By Rob Ryan product manager Tregaskiss
+August 18, 2011 by Rob Ryan product manager Tregaskiss

 There are regular job shops, and there are job shops that go far beyond basic fabrication – ones that design, machine, laser cut, manufacturer and inspect specialty components from start to finish.
 Watson Engineering, Inc. of Taylor, Mich., is the latter.